imjulianeral/sst-upgrade-issue/README.md

 ## Context

 - This is a repo with the minimal reproduction to the [reported issue](https://github.com/sst/sst/issues/4989).
-- The folder structure is way it is because it imitates my private repo which has been migrated from using CDK to SST but the folder structure hasn't changed because is a pretty large repo.
+- The folder structure is the way it is because it imitates my private repo which has been migrated from using CDK to SST, so the monorepo structure hasn't been implemented (mostly because is a large repo and it worked without issues).

 ## Requirements to reproduce the issue